lanl-aea/waves/docs/tutorial_08_data_extraction.rst

         \vspace*{\fill}
     \end{landscape}

-This single set directed graph image should look very similar to the :ref:`tutorial_cartesian_product_waves` directed graph.
+This single set directed graph image should look very similar to the :ref:`tutorial_cartesian_product` directed graph.
 The data extraction step has added the ``*.h5`` files which take the proprietary ``*.odb`` data format and provide ``h5py`` and ``xarray`` dataset files.